You have turned-in this assignment. You can review the lesson and see your previous answers.

 A, all the magnets we use in our science lessons are the same.

-Or B, magnets can be different sizes, and shapes including bar-shaped, and horseshoe-shaped.
+Or B, magnets can be different sizes and shapes including bar-shaped and horseshoe-shaped.

-So going to give you a few moments now to have a think about which answer you think is correct, A or B, and then we'll go through the answer in a few moments.
+So again, to give you a few moments now to have a think about which answer you think is correct, A or B, and then we'll go through the answer in a few moments.

-Fantastic work everybody the answer is B.
+Fantastic work, everybody, the answer is B.

 So we know that this is false.

-I think this because magnets can be different sizes, and shapes including bar-shaped, and horseshoe-shaped.
+I think this because magnets can be different sizes and shapes including bar-shaped and horseshoe-shaped.

 So we just saw earlier in the lesson that there's lots of different types of magnets.